-Microsoft’s Surface Pen also works with the Go, making it a pretty good graphics tablet as well.
-It runs Windows 10 S out of the box, which can only access apps from the Windows store, but there’s a free one-way upgrade to Windows 10 Home available.
+Microsoft’s Surface Pen also works with the Go 3, making it a pretty good graphics tablet as well.
+It runs Windows 11S out of the box, which can only access apps from the Windows store, but there’s a free one-way upgrade to Windows 11 Home available.

 That’s not unreasonable for a machine of this quality, but it’s still quite a bit more than that starting price.
 The cover adds an extra half-pound of weight as well, bringing it up to 1.7 pounds (770g) total.

-There’s nothing else like it on the market, though, so it’s still easy to recommend.
+There’s nothing else like it on the market, though, so it’s still easy enough to recommend.
 If you’re after an attractive, superlight machine that performs well as both an entertainment device and productivity tool, it’s definitely worth a look.

 The Killer Digital Nomad Setup?

 If you’re from the US, this is an ideal use for Google Fi’s international roaming.
-If not, a local SIM will do the job equally well — you might just need to switch to a different one when you change countries.
+If not, a local SIM will do the job equally well; you might just need to switch to a different one when you change countries.

 It can automatically switch to using cell data if there’s no alternative, and back to Wi-Fi when you get within in range.
 Sure, using LTE for hours drops the battery life a bit, but again, a decent power bank deals with that problem.

 For some people, quite possibly.
-If you’d prefer a larger screen or need a lot of computing power, you’ll need to look elsewhere.
+If you’d prefer a larger screen or need a lot of processing power, you’ll need to look elsewhere.
 If most of your work is web-based or uses standard productivity tools, however, this option is seriously worth considering.Buy on Amazon

 The Surface Pro isn’t a cheap option, especially since the keyboard cover again isn’t included by default.
 Just like the Go, though, there’s nothing else out there with the same mix of weight and performance.
 Its few competitors have similar pricing, but just don’t perform as well in one area or another.